PolinaPavlovich/CONCLUS/README.md

-# CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion
+# ScRNA-seq workflow CONCLUS: from CONsensus CLUSters to a meaningful CONCLUSion

 ## How to install
 library(devtools)